XRPLF/rippled/Builds/linux/README.md

 ```

 If you are doing development work and want the latest set of untested
-features, you can consider using the `develop` branch instead.
+features, you can consider using the `unstable` branch instead.

 ```
-git checkout develop
+git checkout unstable
 ```

 ### Configure Library Paths